 Accounts for the Self-Employed

 And don’t forget Traditional or Roth IRAs, which anybody can use to save for retirement, including stay-at-home spouses.
-If you choose a Traditional IRA, your money grows tax deferred until you withdraw it.
-A Roth uses after-tax earnings so your earnings and withdrawals are tax free.
-For more information about IRAs, search ‘Which IRA is right for you?’ on the SchoolsFirstFCU website.
+If you choose a Traditional IRA, your money grows tax-deferred until you withdraw it.
+A Roth uses after-tax earnings so your earnings and withdrawals are tax-free.

 When you click on external links, you are linking to alternate websites not operated by SchoolsFirst FCU, and SchoolsFirst FCU is not responsible for the content of the alternate websites.
 The fact that there is a link from SchoolsFirst FCU’s email to an alternate website does not constitute endorsement of any product, service, or organization.
 SchoolsFirst FCU does not represent either you or the website operator if you enter into a transaction.
 Privacy and security policies may differ from those practiced by SchoolsFirst FCU, and you should review the alternate website’s policies.